YoungSeng/ReprGesture/README.md

-# The TeamName entry to the GENEA Challenge 2022
+# The ReprGesture entry to the GENEA Challenge 2022

 Submitted to GENEA Challenge & Workshop of ACM ICMI 2022